 Tax Court Lawyers in Fairfax

-Any claim dealing with federal tax law in Fairfax, California can end up in tax court.
-Most often, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
-If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those issues.
+Any claim dealing with federal tax law in Fairfax, Virginia can end up in tax court.
+Most commonly, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
+If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to decide those contentions.

-Do I Need a Fairfax, California Tax Attorney?
+Do I Need a Fairfax, Virginia Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.